NeuraLuma/NeuraLumaWhisper/README.md

 *Please refer to the YouTube ToS.
 When using this feature, you aknowledge that you have the rights to do so.

+Curious to learn more about AI and Machine Learning?
+Feel free to check out our [Blog](https://www.neuraluma.ai/)!

 ## Disclaimer
 This repository is not perfect and not finished.
 There are still a lot of potential improvements that could be made.
 The repository could be seen in an "Experimental" Stage that has been created to prototype a potential tool that we might build upon in the future.
 We wanted to share our progress, so you might be able to use it, build upon it, or experiment with it as you wish.
 New commits to this repository might introduce breaking changes and break existing code, so use with caution.